Tempestyash123456/practicals-in-Semester-4/Exp1/README.md

 **Output:** In this experiment, we have installed the git-bash and created a repository

-For more information, you can view the [pdf](https://github.com/Tempestyash123456/practicals-in-Semester-4/blob/Git-and-Github/Exp1/22BDO10019_git_exp_one.pdf) from here.
+For more information and screenshots, you can view the [pdf](https://github.com/Tempestyash123456/practicals-in-Semester-4/blob/Git-and-Github/Exp1/22BDO10019_git_exp_one.pdf) from here.